 How Students Can Thrive During the College Admissions Process

-Before we close the books on 2016-2017, however, let’s take a minute to reflect on how things went this year.
 Once again, the number of applications to colleges broke records, admit rates fell, and colleges continued to fill significant portions of their incoming classes with Early Decision applicants.
-With all the mania, it seems that college outcomes are becomingly increasingly unpredictable.
+With all the mania, it seems that college outcomes are becoming increasingly unpredictable.
+Our admissions round-up blogs, however, are great sources to learn more about the latest trends to understand where you fit amongst them.
+Check out our articles on the Class of 2024 Early College Admissions Results or Higher Education Admissions Trends 2023 Early Decision Statistics for more.

 So how did they do it?
 What do kids and families who found very different “best-fit” colleges have in common with one another?